hhhlin5/UFmyMusic/README.md

 2. The server can multithreaded to handle multiple concurrent client requests.

-3. The server can store/retrieve historical information about each client in a file.
+3. The server can store/retrieve historical information about each client in ./log.txt.

 ## Running the Client
 To start the client, use the following command in a separate terminal window: